Save Our Seas Act: What It Means for Packaging

 For years the global community has been concerned about the overwhelming amount of litter in the oceans, especially plastic, which doesn’t break down into organic matter and can cause harm to marine environments.
 In December 2018, a report in National Geographic cited research that estimates that eight million metric tons of plastic ends up in the oceans annually.
 A metric ton is equal to 1,000 kilograms, or 2204.6 pounds.

-What You Need to Know about the SOS Act
+What You Need to Know about the Save Our Seas Act of 2018

-The SOS bill provides for three primary actions:
+The Save Our Seas Act of 2018 provides for three primary actions:

 - Reauthorizing and revising the National Oceanic & Atmospheric Administration’s Marine Debris Program through 2022 to coordinate with other agencies, promote global action, determine economic impact and help expand outreach and education.